saikamal33/Mark-4-Ansible_repo/README.md

 First we update the instance, then install mysql, and we install python3 in virtual env and install build dependeces for sqlcli

+# ans-mark-4.5

+launch an ec2 and connect with that instance with shared "Key pair assigned at launch" and with ansible.
+To install jenkins and docker in it.

+First we update the instance, then install java-17 which is required for jenkins to run then we will continue installing jenkins, and then we install dependencies, download and install docker

+Now we can run both the jenkins and docker at the end, and get the versions as validation.